Sultan Khalil: Life

-He was son of Uzun Hasan and Seljuk Shah Khatun.
-He was Governor of Shiraz for his father during the decade from 1468 to 1478, following the Aq Qoyunlu capture of Shiraz by Uzun Hasan in 1468-69.
-He was succeeded as Governor of Shiraz by Alvand Beg, from 1478 until 1497.

-He was appointed as the governor of the Persian province of Fars during his princely years (early 1470s-1478).
+Khalil was the eldest son of Uzun Hasan.
+His mother was Saljuqshah Begum, a daughter of Kur Muhammad Bayandur, and he was born in spring 1442.
+He served as governor of Fars, with his seat at Shiraz, during his father's reign.
+Upon Khalil's accession in 1478, Shiraz was appanaged to his eldest son, Alvand Mirza.

-In his early years, he had a fight with his brothers and uncle for the throne.
-He captured his younger half-brother Maqsud Beg (son of Despina Khatun) and executed him.
-His other younger full brothers Yaqub Beg and Yusuf Beg were exiled.
+Immediately after Uzun Hasan's death, Khalil had his younger half-brother Maqsud Beg, a son of Despina Khatun, executed in Tabriz.
+Following his enthronement, he sent his younger full brothers Ya'qub Beg and Yusuf Beg, together with their mother Saljuqshah Begum, to Diyar Bakr.

-He was enthroned as the new Sultan of the Aq Qoyunlu when his father, Uzun Hasan, died on January 6, 1478.
-In the same year, he defeated his uncle Murat Bey Bayandur and reached the height of his power.

-His younger brother Sultan Yaqub led a military rebellion against him, and defeated him in battle near the town of Khuy, northwest of Tabriz.
-On the order of Sultan Yaqub, he was executed (June 15, 1478) on a Monday.
+In May 1478, his cousin Murad b.
+Jahangir rebelled against him.
+The revolt was suppressed, and Murad was executed by the middle of June.

+A more serious rebellion was subsequently mounted in the west in the name of Khalil's younger brother Ya'qub.
+The two armies met near the town of Khuy, northwest of Tabriz, on 15 July 1478.
+Although the battle initially favored Khalil, he was cut off from the main body of his army, surrounded, and killed.
+Ya'qub subsequently succeeded him as sultan.

-His half-brother Ughurlu Muhammad was taken by Ottoman Sultan Mehmed II and married his daughter Gevherhan Hatun.
-Their son Ahmad Beg finally took the throne but died in battle shortly after.
+Khalil's half-brother Ughurlu Muhammad had earlier taken political asylum with the Ottomans, where Sultan Mehmed II gave him his daughter Gevherhan Hatun in marriage.
+Their son Ahmad Beg later took the Aq Qoyunlu throne but was killed shortly afterward.

 Literary works

-Several manuscripts are dated to the time Sultan Khalil was Governor of Shiraz in 1468-1478, following the Aq Qoyunlu capture of Shiraz by his father Uzun Hasan in 1468, such as a Divan (Collected Works) of Ali-Shir Nava'i (1471).
+Several manuscripts are dated to the time Sultan Khalil was Governor of Shiraz in 1468–1478, following the Aq Qoyunlu capture of Shiraz by his father Uzun Hasan in 1468, such as a Divan (Collected Works) of Ali-Shir Nava'i (1471).
 A Tabriz manuscript dedicated to him in 1478 is also known.
 Sultan Khalil is also known to have worked on a copy of the Khamsa of Nizami while in Tabriz.

 Khalil also appears in person in an illustrated manuscript of the Diwān of Hidayat (1478), written in Azarbayjani Turkish.
-The manuscript contains several depictions of Khalil during various activities, such as holding court in a garden, giving audience from his palace balcony, on a hawking expedition, and relaxing in a vinery.
-It displays typical Turkman figures with small rounded faces.
+The manuscript contains four miniatures showing Khalil engaged in courtly pursuits, among them hunting with hawks and receiving audiences, painted in the Turkman style with its characteristically small, round-faced figures.

 Family

-It is known that he has two sons from an unknown woman.